Blog>Expert Advice>12 Home hacks to cut your bills in 2025

 Increase the jacket thickness on your hot water cylinder

-If you were to wear more layers, you would be warmer, and the same goes for your hot water cylinder.
+When you wear more layers, you feel warmer, and the same goes for your hot water cylinder.

 Increasing the jacket thickness on your hot water cylinder to 80mm can cost £50, and save you around £34 a year.
 Not a bad little saving each year for what is essentially a coat!